 These rules shall be applied to all new Distributed Energy Resource (DER) interconnections less than 25kW connected at the member level to the distribution system.
 These rules are established to enable the Cooperative to monitor and manage the flow of electric energy from DER interconnections to their distribution system.
 A DER is a small-scale unit of power generation that operates locally and is connected to the grid at the distribution level.
-DERs include inverter-based alternative energy sources and systems, such as solar panels, wind mills and storage resources (batteries).
+DERs include inverter- based alternative energy sources and systems, such as solar panels, storage resources (batteries) and electric vehicles.
+Solar installations must be installed by a licensed professional holding a PV Installation professional certification from the North American Board of Certified Energy Practitioners (NABCEP).